Frequently Asked Questions

 During this time, students can make adjustments to their schedule with their high school counselor.
 If you change which classes you are taking during this period of time or remove a class from your schedule, your bill will be updated to reflect the change in charges.
 It is important to pay attention to the timeline and not put off making changes to your schedule.
 You will only receive a 100% refund on classes you drop within the first week of classes.
 After this time, the refund rate drops to 50%, then 0%.
 Check out the Dates & Deadlines page for exact dates and times.
 If you drop a class outside of the drop/add period, you will receive a ‘W’ on your transcript, indicating that you withdrew from the course.
 If you feel like you need to withdraw from a class or all of your classes, you should talk to your counselor or teacher.
 They can make sure that you have the support you need to either finish the semester or the tools necessary to reenroll when you are ready.

-Many classes are made up of several credit hours.
-For courses taught on campus, one credit hour generally equals one hour of class.
+Many college classes are made up of several credit hours.
+For example, for courses taught on-campus at KU, one credit hour generally equals one hour of class.
 For Jayhawk Blueprint, the number of credit hours for a course is determined by the on-campus version of the course.
 It is important to remember how many credit hours a course is because that determines how much the course will cost.

 These are students who are admitted to KU either part-time or full-time and are actively working toward a degree.
 After you graduate high school, if you decide to come to KU, you will have to reapply as a degree-seeking student to attend.